 - Vitamin B6, which is helpful for making the protein hemoglobin that helps carry oxygen around the body

 - Manganese, essential for protecting mitochondria (the powerhouse of the cell) from free radical damage

 - Vitamin C, to protect us from damage caused by free radicals

 - Potassium, an important electrolyte that helps to maintain fluid balance

-If you have trouble getting in your recommended amount of fruit every day, keep some bananas on the counter, or throw one in your bag for an easy portable snack with a quick, natural boost of energy.
-For an even heftier dose of energy, add some protein with a tablespoon of almond or unsweetened peanut butter, or make a sandwich with sliced bananas on some wholegrain bread.
+If you have trouble getting in your recommended amount of fruit every day, keep some bananas on the counter, or throw one in your bag for an easy, portable snack.

 For long-lasting energy, add protein with a tablespoon of almond or unsweetened peanut butter, or make a sandwich with sliced bananas on whole grain bread.

 Bananas make an easy, perfect dessert.
 In less than 20 minutes you can make Baked Bananas in Coconut with coconut oil, with a dusting of nutmeg.
 If your banana bunch is browning faster than you can handle, transform them into a delicious Walnut Raisin Banana Bread.